rticommunity/rticonnextdds-examples/examples/time_based_filter/README.txt

 -------
-The TIME_BASED_FILTER QosPolicy allows you to specify that data should not be delivered more than once per specified period for data-instances of a DataReaderâ regardless of how fast DataWriters are publishing new samples of the data-instance.
+The TIME_BASED_FILTER QosPolicy allows you to specify that data should not be delivered more than once per specified period for data-instances of a DataReader, regardless of how fast DataWriters are publishing new samples of the data-instance.

 This QoS policy allows you to optimize resource usage (CPU and possibly network